-Learning a new accent is a great way to improve your resume.
+Learning a new accent is a great way to improve your resume and enhance your accent skills.
 It can make you more castable and eligible for more roles.
-It can be tricky to know where to start, which is why I’ve put together this guide on how to learn accents for actors.

 This post contains affiliate links, which means I may receive a small commission, at no extra cost to you, if you make a purchase using this link.
 Please see my disclosure for more details.